 Guess the US State by Shape: The Ultimate 50 States Outline Quiz Game

-What is this US states outline quiz?
+US states outline overview

 Natural borders vs. surveyed borders